ottovlotto/polkadot-docs/tutorials/zero-to-hero/parachain-zero-to-hero.md

 ## Introduction

 This tutorial starts with a pre-built template and guides you step-by-step through the parachain development, testing, deployment, and maintenance cycle.
 This tutorial is intended for developers interested in blockchain development.
-It assumes you have basic knowledge of:

-- TODO
-- TODO
-- TODO

 By the end of this tutorial, you will be able to: